Longest continuously operating, tuition free, K–12 charter school—established and governed by parents.

 High school has AP and Honors courses with tailored academics, collegiate planning, Character First program, and service learning projects.

-Member of Colorado High School Athletics Association (CHSSA) with volleyball, soccer, basketball, track and cross country, and fencing (soon to include baseball and lacrosse).
+Member of Colorado High School Athletics Association (CHSSA) with volleyball, soccer, basketball, track and cross country, fencing, and lacrosse.

 Highly trained and dedicated staff support students’ development and success through adaptive teaching methods based on framework of Core Knowledge (K–8) and Classical Education (9–12).